Patty Duke

-Anna Marie "Patty" Duke (December 14, 1946 – March 29, 2016) was an American actress and mental health advocate.
+Anna Marie Duke (December 14, 1946 – March 29, 2016), known professionally as Patty Duke, was an American actress.
 Over the course of her acting career, she was the recipient of an Academy Award, two Golden Globe Awards, three Primetime Emmy Awards, and a star on the Hollywood Walk of Fame.

 At age 15, Duke portrayed Helen Keller in the film The Miracle Worker (1962), a role she had originated on Broadway.
 She won an Academy Award for Best Supporting Actress for her performance.
 The following year, she played the dual role of "identical cousins" Cathy and Patty Lane on her own network television series The Patty Duke Show (1963–1966).
 She progressed to more mature roles, such as Neely O'Hara in the film Valley of the Dolls (1967) and Natalie Miller in the film Me, Natalie (1969).
 The latter earned her a Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
 From 1985 to 1988, she served as president of the Screen Actors Guild.

 Duke was diagnosed with bipolar disorder in 1982.
 Following her diagnosis, she devoted much of her time to advocating for and educating the public on mental health.
 She was also an occasional singer and author.

 Early life

-Duke was born at Bellevue Hospital in Manhattan. the youngest of three children of Frances Margaret (née McMahon), a cashier, and John Patrick Duke, a handyman and cab driver of Irish descent.
+Anna Marie Duke was born on December 14, 1946, at Bellevue Hospital in Manhattan to Frances Margaret (née McMahon) (1913–1993), a cashier, and John Patrick Duke (1913–1964), a handyman and cab driver, who was of Irish descent.
+She was the youngest of three children.
 She was raised Roman Catholic.

 Duke spent her early life in the Elmhurst neighborhood of Queens, where her brother Raymond, her sister Carol, and she experienced a difficult childhood.
 Their father was an alcoholic, and their mother suffered from clinical depression and was prone to violence.
 When Duke was six, her mother forced her father to leave the family home.
-When Duke was eight, her care was turned over to talent managers John and Ethel Ross, who after promoting Patty's brother, were looking for a girl to add to their stable of child actors.
+When Duke was eight, her care was turned over to talent managers John and Ethel Ross who, after promoting Patty's brother, were looking for a girl to add to their stable of child actors.

 The Rosses' methods of managing Duke's career were often unscrupulous and exploitative.
 They consistently billed Duke as being two years younger than she actually was and padded her resume with false credits.
 They gave her alcohol and prescription drugs, took unreasonably high fees from her earnings, and made sexual advances to her.
 She never saw her father and saw her mother only when she visited to do the Rosses' laundry.
 In addition, the Rosses made Duke change her name.
 "Anna Marie is dead," they said.
 "You're Patty now."
 They hoped that Patty Duke would duplicate the success of Patty McCormack.